-Accreditation of the National Diploma in Engineering and Bachelor of Technology Engineering qualifications by ECSA serves to establish the following:
+Accreditation of the National Diploma (ND): Engineering and Baccalaureus Technologiae Degree (BTech): Engineering qualifications by ECSA serves to establish the following:

 - 1. Whether the programmes meet the educational requirements toward registration as Professional Engineering Technologists, Professional Certificated Engineers and Professional Engineering Technicians. - 2.
 Whether the graduates from the respective programmes are ready for employment and are equipped to continue learning throughout their careers. - 3.
 To establish the international comparability of the programmes. - 4.
 To assure the public of the quality of the programmes. - 5.
 To encourage improvement and innovation in engineering education in response to national and global needs.